Ninespin/Tracking-AI/README.md

 If you absolutely want to contribute, for some reason, this is what you can do:
 Contact us.
 (Or alternatively, simply fork the repository witch would be much better)

+Stuf to do :
-Currently, the app is not able to detect the shapes fast enough.
-This is slowing down everything.
+ - Currently, the app is not able to detect the shapes fast enough.
+This is slowing down everything;
+ - The motor movement is not working at all, and we need a shema for a robot that we could build;
+ - The java swing-gui is horrible (ok it isn't that bad), we need to replace it with a cooler one : JavaFX;